 He gave one token sniff, and, being all male- which is to say, I could slip a pea under his mattresses and he’d never feel a thing- he simply said,

-After an hour of hyper-ventilation, I pulled out a drawer in the fridge.
-Petrified carrot, an apple-head doll, and…OH DISGUSTING!!!
+Exhausting almost every stinkin’ idea, I pulled out a drawer in the fridge as a last resort: Petrified carrot, an apple-head doll, and…OH DISGUSTING!!!
 Who knew an innocent fingerling spud could emit enough methane to fuel the city of Los Angeles and its suburbs?
 I thought of calling a disaster clean-up company, but I suspect even they wouldn’t come near this root of mass destruction, so I had to dispose of it myself.
 Apparently, the poor thing had a bout of diarrhea before it died, so I cleaned up the drawer, too.

 I bring this all up, because that very same week, this happened to me again, in the spiritual realm.
 Something was off.
 WAY off.
 There was tension.
 John was seemingly being a total idiot-which isn’t like him at all.
 He was ignoring me.
 And when we did talk, communication was scrambled like yarn the cat got hold of.
 I couldn’t find the source of the trouble.
 So I prayed, “Lord, I don’t know what this is, could you show me?”